 Remember to treat your dog with high-value treats and often.
 Be sure to reinforce your dog with enough frequency that your dog is still in the game, and keep the session short enough to avoid frustration.

 Repeat teaching your dog to go to his/her mat, but this time change your behavior when training.
 Jump around, sit down, pace back and forth - try it all!
-To level up, try making dinner or doing the laundry while practicing so your dog gets used to staying on their mat without your focus on them.
+To level up, try making dinner or doing the laundry while practicing so your dog gets used to staying on the mat without your focus on him/her.
 Continue repeating while changing up what you're doing while training as your dog is successful.

 Tip 3: Get noisy

 Have members of your household make a little ruckus.
 If you're going to be using this cue when you have visitors, then the human volume may go up!
 Laughing, chatting, playing music are all great distractions to train your dog to not be distracted.

 Repeat the training steps to teach your dog to go to the mat but this time with different noises happening at the same time.
 You can practice what happens when the doorbell rings or someone knocks.
 Or if you're expecting a baby in your family, you can use recordings of newborn cries while you practice this cue.
 All real-life noises are great to practice as a distraction while your dog is on their place or mat.